 Age: Approximately 1 year old

-Eclaire joined our gang on March 22, 2017.
-(No, her name is not spelled wrong, eclaire means “enlightenment” in French.)
+Claire joined our gang on March 22, 2017.
 Claire was adopted from Louisville Metro Animal Services.
-She is a sweet, dainty little thing at just under 8 pounds, but probably should be in the 10-pound range so we will be working on fattening her up a bit.
+She is a sweet, dainty little thing at just 10 pounds, but don’t let that fool you, she’s a handful!
+She appears to be a chihuahua / pug mix.
 We went to the shelter in hopes of finding L.B. a playmate since Lois Lane and Buddy are in their senior years and really don’t have much interest in playing.
 When we first found Claire she had no name at all, just a number…how sad is that?
 She ended up at the shelter because she was in a car that had been repossessed and no one realized at the time that she was in there.
-Her former owners were contacted once they realized what happened, but they apparently had no interest in coming to pick her up.
+Her former owners were contacted once they realized what happened, but they apparently had no interest or means in coming to pick her up.
 So we are now the lucky ones who get to love her!

-We waiting around the busy shelter for two hours before we got to meet Eclaire.
-She was very shy and a bit fearful of Jason (and men in general) in her cage, but once she was out of the cage and in my lap for about ten minutes she started warming up to him.
+We waited around the busy shelter for two hours before we got to meet Claire.
+She was very shy and a bit fearful of Jason (and men in general) in her cage, but once she was out of the cage and on my lap for about ten minutes she started warming up to him.
 She was all kisses, nibbles, and kept laying on her back in my lap.
 She knew how to win my heart!
 So we filled out the paperwork and brought her home that night.
-She was recently spayed, so she’s been on crate rest since we’ve brought her home, which has actually helped the other dogs with the transition of a new dog joining the family since they can see her and smell her and know she’s here, even though they can’t play with her yet.
-So far the small introductions we have done have gone very well.
-Claire is a little shy right now, but I think she’s going to be a little spit fire once she gets accustomed to her new siblings.
-Lots more updates to come….

 Breed: Chihuahua / Dachshund Mix (Chiweenie)

-L.B., short for Little Bit, is our latest fur kid to join the household on February 21, 2013.
+L.B., short for Little Bit, joined the household on February 21, 2013 when we was roughly three years old.
 He is a red chihuahua / dachshund mix – aka Chiweenie.
-He was a two time owner surrender at our local shelter thus high on the kill list, to no fault of his own.
+He was two-time owner surrender at our local shelter thus high on the kill list, to no fault of his own.
 His first owner was forced to give him up for valid health reasons.
 The second owner only had him one day before returning him because he wouldn’t eat or go to the bathroom.
 L.B. must have just been nervous because he was fine from the moment he got to our house.
 He eagerly ate a bowl of food and proceeded to poo on the floor after.

 He quickly made friends with Lois Lane and Giant Dawg and fits right in.
 He did force us to make some fence repairs after he escaped through a gap and made me chase him a quarter of a mile, catching him just before he got to the main highway.
 I about had a heart attack that day!